rdevries-thoughtworks/leap_se/pages/docs/platform/tutorials/quick-start.md

 Now add yourself as a privileged sysadmin who will have access to deploy to servers:

     workstation$ cd example
-    workstation$ leap add-user --self
+    workstation$ leap add-user louise --self

+Replace "louise" with whatever you want your sysadmin username to be.

+NOTE: Make sure you change directories so that the `leap` command is run from within the provider instance directory.
+Most `leap` commands only work when run from a provider instance.

 Now create the necessary keys and certificates:

     workstation$ leap cert ca
     workstation$ leap cert csr

 What do these commands do?
 The first command will create two Certificate Authorities, one that clients will use to authenticate with the servers and one for backend servers to authenticate with each other.
-The second command creates a Certificate Signing Request suitable for submission to a commercial CA. It also creates a self-signed certificate for your domain that can be used temporarily for testing.
+The second command creates a Certificate Signing Request suitable for submission to a commercial CA. It also creates two "dummy" files for you to use temporarily:

+* `files/cert/example.org.crt` -- This is a "dummy" certificate for your domain that can be used temporarily for testing.
+Once you get a real certificate from a CA, you should replace this file.
+* `files/cert/commercial_ca.crt` -- This is "dummy" CA cert the corresponds to the dummy domain certificate.
+Once you replace the domain certificate, also replace this file with the CA cert from the real Certificate Authority.

 If you plan to run a real service provider, see important information on [[managing keys and certificates => keys-and-certificates]].